-Utley’s resume is loaded even considering the time he’s lost due to various injuries.
-Over the course of his 8-year career for the Phillies, he has boasted a career .293 average, 4 years over 100 runs, 4 years over 100 RBI, 177 home runs and 96 stolen bases.
+Chase Utley’s resume is loaded even considering the time he’s lost due to various injuries.
+Over the course of his 8-year career for the Phillies, he has boasted a career .287 average, 4 years over 100 runs, 4 years over 100 RBI, over 200 homers and over 125 stolen bases.
 Utley is a five-time All-Star and a four-time Silver Slugger winner.
 Simply put, during his tenure, Utley has been the best hitting 2nd baseman in the game.
 His trophy case doesn’t house any Gold Gloves, but that’s the result of a screw-job.
 His UZR/150 (this may be a history site, but I love newfangled stats) reveals he was the best defensive second baseman in National League in 2005, 2006, 2008 and 2009; and from ’07-’09 he was, by far, the best defensive second baseman in all of baseball.

 That being said, and with all due respect to Mr. Utley, we’ve seen better, a lot better.
 At 5’9″ and 175 lbs., Eddie Collins (seen above) may not have been an imposing figure, but there is no doubt that he stands taller than anyone else who has ever played that position in this town.